rubyonracetracks/tutorial-rails-rubymn2/01-04-images.md

 # Unit 1
-## Chapter 4: Adding Footer and Header Images
+## Chapter 4: Adding Footer Images

 In this chapter, you will add footer and header images.